lukefleed/website/src/contents/Compressed-IntVec.md

 }
 ```

 By parameterizing over the operation, we have completely decoupled the complex, low-level concurrency logic from the simple arithmetic or bitwise logic of each specific RMW operation.
-This allows the compiler to monomorphize and inline the `op` closure for each call site, resulting in highly specialized and efficient machine code for each RMW variant, giving us a zero-cost abstraction.
+This allows the compiler to monomorphize and inline the `op` closure for each call site, resulting in specialized and efficient machine code for each RMW variant, giving us a zero-cost abstraction.

 Now implementing specific RMW methods becomes a straightforward exercise in composition.
 Each specific operation is now a simple non-looping wrapper that calls `atomic_rmw` and provides a closure defining the desired computation.
 For example, `fetch_add` is implemented by passing a closure that performs a wrapping addition.